CaptainAsbestos/class-notes/peace-conflict/2-rapprochement/xia-rapprochement-notes.md

 indent: true
 ---

-# \sc China\'s Elite Politics \& Sino-American Rapprochement
+# \sc Recommended Reading Report
 \
-\textmd{Article by Xià Yàfēng 夏亚峰, 2006}
-\
-Report by Alex Horne, 2021
+Xia, Yafeng. \`\`China\'s Elite Politics and Sino-American Rapprochement, January 1969-February 1972.\'\' Journal of Cold War Studies 8, no. 4 (2006): 3-28. [muse.jhu.edu/article/204637.](muse.jhu.edu/article/204637.)

 ## \sc Introduction \& Historical Overview

 In the West, there exists a tendency to presume that there were sections within the Communist Party of China which opposed rapprochement with the US.
-Xia claims the truth is much more complicated.
+Xia claims the truth is much less complicated: foreign policy was directed entirely by Máo Zédōng and Zhōu Ēnlái with minimal pushback from the Gang of Four.

+Before I begin, I must describe the historical landscape in which détente emerged as a policy.
 The PRC detonated its first nuclear weapon in 1964; the US and the Soviet Union reached nuclear parity in 1969.
 All three of these elements led to a multi-polar balance of power: three major world powers with three different political ideologies and sets of interests, and all with the means to destroy the world.
 Even if the US had superior power projection in Eurasia, both communist countries remained formidable adversaries.

-First, a primer on how foreign policy is made in the Peoples Republic: the Standing Committee of the Politburo is a group of up to a dozen which makes major political decisions when the full Politburo is not in session (hence the *standing* committee).
+Foreign policy-making is centralised in the top echelons of the party-state.
+The Standing Committee of the Politburo is a group of up to a dozen which makes major political decisions when the full Politburo is not in session (hence the *standing* committee).
 The chairman of the party plays a strong role in committee-member selection, and since the death of Máo Zédōng the politburo chooses the top leadership of both the party and state.
 During the Cultural, Zhōu Ēnlái worked as Foreign Minister overseeing day-to-day affairs just as former CCP secretariat members (such as Liú Shàoqí \& Dèng Xiǎopíng) were frozen out.
 Military influence through Lín Biāo also shaped foreign policy.

 ## \sc The Sino-Soviet Split